-I tell my clients to focus on 9-11 servings of fruits/vegetables a day (4 at breakfast, 3 at lunch, 2 at dinner and 1 as a snack) and this keeps up their antioxidants, fiber (25 grams) and hydration intake.
+I tell my clients to focus on 9-11 servings of fruits/vegetables a day (4 at breakfast, three at lunch, two at dinner and one as a snack) and this keeps up their antioxidants, fiber (25 grams) and hydration intake.

 Research showed that when participants focused on a strict diet versus on fiber intake, that the results were about the same for weight loss.

 #12 Jennifer Fisher, thefitfork

 Don’t look at your diet as a temporary end to a means.
 Sure, it’s great to lose weight and see lean muscle emerge.